bouzebda/bouzebda.github.io/_publications/2012-03-01-Bouzebda-Faouzi.md

 ---
-title: "Titre"
+title: "New two-sample tests based on the integrated empirical copula processes"
 collection: publications
 permalink: /publication/2012-03-01-Bouzebda-Faouzi
-authors: 'S. Bouzebda and N.E.
-El Faouzi'
+authors: 'S. Bouzebda'
 excerpt: 'We introduce a new test of equality between two dependence structures.
 The new statistics are functionals of a suitably integrated two-sample empirical copula process.
 The limiting behaviours of the proposed statistics are established under the null hypothesis.